KVerbarg/gb-salesdata/abap/Import2ERP.md

 ## Organization units
 Sales organization (VKORG) controls calculation of conditions and hence currency / taxes.

 The country is just an attribute of the customer and possibly different to the country of the VKORG.
-However, for Global Bike, customers are related to VKORG in their own country.
+However, for Global Bike, customers are related to a VKORG in their own country.

 ## Dates
 Available date fields are as follows (the list is not complete).